-Lawmakers in the troubled Central African Republic have chosen the mayor of the capital, Bangui, to serve as the country's interim president.
+Lawmakers in the Central African Republic have chosen the mayor of the capital city, Bangui, to be the country's interim president.

-Catherine Samba-Panza will have the task of trying to stop months of chaos and Muslim-Christian violence that have driven more than 900,000 people from their homes.
+She will have the task of trying to stop months of chaos and inter-religious violence that have displaced more than 900,000 people from their homes.

-Samba-Panza -- who becomes the CAR's first female president -- replaces former interim leader Michel Djotodia, who resigned under intense international pressure after he failed to stop the fighting.
+Samba-Panza replaces former interim leader Michel Djotodia, who resigned under international pressure January 10 after failing to halt the violence.

 In Brussels Monday, European Union foreign ministers approved a plan to send hundreds of peacekeepers to the CAR.
 The EU operation would be in support of 1,600 French troops and nearly 5,000 African soldiers already in the country.

-Aid group Save the Children says at least 22 people died near Bouar on Friday when attackers ambushed a convoy of Muslims fleeing sectarian clashes.
+Despite the presence of peacekeepers, fighting has continued.
+Aid group Save the Children says at least 22 people died near the town of Bouar on Friday when attackers ambushed a convoy of Muslims fleeing sectarian clashes.

-The vote was conducted by a Transitional National Council tasked with leading the CAR toward stability.
+Samba-Panza was chosen by a Transitional National Council tasked with leading the CAR toward stability.